 The past which is not recoverable in any other way is embedded, as if in amber, in the music, and people can regain a sense of identity. . . — Oliver Sacks

 In our last two posts investigating the fascinating realm of Music and the Brain, we explored what drives our musical preferences and some of the human body’s physiological responses of listening to music.
 Today, we look into the connections between music and memory, and how music can serve as an agent of healing through helping sufferers of Alzheimer’s Disease deal with memory loss.

 Saving His Music

-On January 11th’s Thursdays @ Three program here at All Classical, pianist Naomi Violette will be sharing the music of Steve Goodwin, a pianist and composer with Alzheimer’s.
-In their project Saving His Music, Naomi has been helping Steve write down and capture his music before it fades into the fog of his disease.
-Dr. Larry Sherman, a neuroscientist at Oregon Health and Science University, will also be in the studio to explain to listeners how music affects and shapes our brain.
+In a past Thursdays @ Three broadcast, and in various events in the Portland area, pianist Naomi has shared the music of Steve Goodwin, a pianist and composer with Alzheimer’s.
+Through their project Saving His Music, Naomi has helped Steve write down and capture his music before it fades into the fog of his disease.

 Alzheimer’s is a form of dementia, a chronic disorder that causes problems with memory, thinking, and behavior.
 While the majority of people with Alzheimer’s are 65 and older, Alzheimer’s is not a normal part of aging and progressively worsens over time.
 Alzheimer’s begins in the early stages with mild memory loss, but in the later stages of the disease, a patient will experience symptoms that interfere with daily life, including disorientation, mood and behavior changes, and difficulty speaking.